 When we look at short term exposure to warm weather, the human body is unable to survive temperatures above 60° Celsius (140° Fahrenheit) in humid conditions for more than 10 minutes.
 Obviously there are many other factors that also affect mortality, and long-term effects is not even taken into consideration.

-When we look at extreme cold weather, it is bait harder to tell exactly how cold the weather must be and for how long the human body is exposed to it before it becomes fatal.
+When we look at extreme cold weather, it is a bit harder to tell exactly how cold the weather must be and for how long the human body is exposed to it before it becomes fatal.

-Other factors, like windchill, exposure to water, clothing, age and your immune system, all play a role in determining what the coldest weather is you can tolerate.
+Factors like windchill, exposure to water, clothing, age, and your immune system all play a role in determining what the coldest weather is you can tolerate.

-Many other weather variables like, air pressure, humidity, and solar radiation needs to be examined in much more detail.
-These are all factors that will change due to Climate Change and we are not quite sure exactly it will affect our bodies yet.
+Many other weather variables like air pressure, humidity, and solar radiation need to be examined in much more detail.
+These are all factors that will change due to Climate Change, and we are not quite sure exactly it will affect our bodies yet.

 47) Why We Feel More Uncomfortable In Humid Weather

 Our bodies try and keep our core temperature under control during warm weather conditions by perspiring.
 The moisture forming on our skin evaporates, cooling our skin and body down in the process.
-(We also feel this affect to a greater extend when a light breeze blows against our skin, amplifying the cooling affect as the moisture evaporate from our skin more quickly.)
+(We also feel this effect to a greater extend when a light breeze blows against our skin, amplifying the cooling effect as the moisture evaporates from our skin more quickly.)

-In cases like this, the perspiration on our skin has little or nowhere to escape to, as the humid and saturated air do not have any capacity to absorb any more moisture.
-As a result, the moisture cannot evaporate from our skin and it becomes increasingly difficult to cool down.
+In cases like this, the perspiration on our skin has little or nowhere to escape to, as the humid and saturated air does not have any capacity to absorb any more moisture.
+As a result, the moisture cannot evaporate from our skin, and it becomes increasingly difficult to cool down.